 big O

-notation characterizes algorithm's
+notation characterizes algorithms

 using functions, but it treats functions that